Role-Playing Game Research - RPG Community Center accommodating Blind, Visually Impaired, Deaf, and Hard of Hearing in addition to others.

 RPG Research, a non-profit 501(c)3 100% volunteer-run charitable organization providing tabletop role-playing game community programs for everyone ages 4 through 104+, at 101 North Stone Street, Spokane Washington, 99202.TAX ID EIN: 82-3521274Learn more about our 100% volunteer-run organization at:

-A Washington State Department of Health Registered Recreational Therapist with a background in Therapeutic Recreation, computer science, neuroscience, cognitive neuropsychology, research psychology, nursing, play therapy, education, and role-playing gaming.
+He has a diverse and deep background in Therapeutic Recreation / Recreation Therapy, computer science, neuroscience, cognitive neuropsychology, neurotech, research psychology, nursing, play therapy, education, music, and role-playing gaming.

-Founder and CEO of the non-profit 501(c)3 charitable research and human services organization, RPG Research.
+- Founder and Executive Director of the non-profit 501(c)3 charitable research and human services organization, RPG Research.

-Founder and President of the for-profit <https://rpgtherapy.com">RPG Therapeutics LLC and RPG.LLC.
+- Founder and CEO of the for-profit RPG Therapeutics LLC and RPG.LLC.

-Creator of the wheelchair accessible RPG Mobile fleet.
+- Creator of the wheelchair accessible RPG Mobile fleet vehicles and trailers.